Montgomery Zoo: Africa

-The African Realm is also home to the siamang (indigenous to Asia), chimpanzee, warthog, aardwolf, lion, and cheetah.
+The African Realm is also home to the siamang (indigenous to Asia), Chimpanzee, lion, and cheetah.

 South America

 South America is the original and oldest section of the existing zoo.
 It utilizes what remains of the petting zoo that originally opened at the zoo's current location in 1972.
 The enclosures here are more antiquated, and this section is full of smaller, more traditional, and less modern exhibits.